 I think there are a lot of ways that these (again) very basic videos could be improved upon to make them clearer to follow.
 There are plenty of YouTube channels that offer the same thing, but with higher production quality.

 In the next section of the website under the ‘Language Q and A’, Mark seems to have dealt with my criticism above as he has the Cyrillic alphabet written out in order for you to work through.

 In this section, Mark responds to any questions that members have about the material covered, gives them advice on how to deal with any learning issues they have and addresses a number of grammar points.

 Indeed, there seems to be more grammar covered in this Q and A section than in the lessons themselves (at least the ones I went through) which leads me to believe that a lot of people struggled with the learning methods used in Russian Accelerator.

 After this comes the ‘On Location Videos’ section where you follow Mark around places such as Kiev, Simferopol Airport and to Cape Fiolent.
 In these, he uses a mixture of English and Russian to explain various aspects of Russian or Ukrainian culture and along the way you meet some locals from time to time.

 They are pretty random and not particularly well filmed but I suppose they do get you seeing a bit of the countries and learning about their various cultures.
-You can however almost certainly find better videos on YouTube.
-Check out our article about the best YouTube channels for learning Russian to get some recommendations.

 The next section is just as random but is actually quite nice as in the ‘Live Workshop Videos’ you get to watch various Russian Accelerator members using their new-found Russian language skills in Ukraine when they came together for a week-long workshop in 2010.